Using your RRSPs for a home down payment

 Introducing the Home Buyers’ Plan

-The Home Buyers’ Plan lets you withdraw up to $35,000 from your RRSP tax free to put toward your down payment.
-If buying as a couple, each person may be able to withdraw RRSP savings for a total of $70,000.
-Although the money isn’t taxed, it must be paid back to the account within 15 years, beginning the second year after withdrawing the money.
-You must pay at least 1/15th of the amount back each year (about $2,333 if you withdrew $35,000) but can pay more.
-If you pay less, or none at all, you need to report the amount on your taxes and it’s treated as RRSP income.
-Note that the money must be in your RRSP savings for at least 90 days before removal from the Home Buyers’ Plan.
+The Home Buyers’ Plan lets you withdraw up to $60,000 from your RRSP tax free to put toward your down payment.
+If buying as a couple, each person may be able to withdraw RRSP savings for a total of $120,000.
+Although the money isn’t taxed, it must be paid back to the account within 15 years, generally beginning the second year after withdrawing the money.
+For participants making a first withdrawal between January 1, 2022, and December 31, 2025, the start of the repayment period is temporarily extended by an additional three years.
+For example, if you made your first withdrawal in 2022, your first year to start repayment will be 2027.
+You must pay at least one-fifteenth of the amount back each year (about $4,000 if you withdrew $60,000) but you can pay more if you're able.
+If you pay less, or none at all, you need to report the amount on your taxes, and it’s treated as RRSP income.
+Note that the money must be in your RRSP for at least 90 days before removal from the Home Buyers’ Plan.

 Closing costs